carranza-pinedo/carranza-pinedo.github.io/index.md

 I completed my Ph.D. at the University of Milan and the École Normale Supérieure de Paris.

-My current research explores topics related to the empirical study of non-human minds and to the expressive aspects of communication.
+My current research explores topics related to the empirical study of non-human minds and to the expressive aspects of communication, with a recent focus on animal signaling behaviors.

 ## Contact